kyma-project/telemetry-manager/docs/contributor/governance.md

 // The rest of the file will not be linted by errcheck.
 ```

-### Lining exclusions
+#### Linting exclusions
 To prevent some files from being linted, there is a `.issues.exclude-rules` section in the `.golangci.yaml` configuration file.

 The code duplication linting scenario is problematic for being disabled an a per line basis.
-So:
+The following example suppresses the `dupl` linter for the set of three files in the _apis/telemetry/v1alpha1_ module:

 ```yaml
 issues:
   exclude-rules:
     - linters: [ dupl ]
       path: apis/telemetry/v1alpha1/(logparsers|metricpipeline|tracepipeline)_types_test.go
 ```
-suppresses the `dupl` linter for the set of three files in the _apis/telemetry/v1alpha1_ module.

 The benefit of declaring linter exclusion rules on a file basis in the config file and not as package-level inline nolint instructions is that it is easier to visualize and analyse the linting suppressions.

-# Dev environment configuration
+### Dev environment configuration
 Read [golangci-lint integrations](https://golangci-lint.run/usage/integrations/) for information on configuring file-watchers for your IDE or code editor.

-## Autofix
+### Autofix
 Some of the linting errors can be automatically fixed with the command:
 `make lint_autofix`